 The synagogues are:

-7. Great Court Synagogue
+- Great Court Synagogue.

 (The Spanish Synagogue for Sephardic Jews was in Josefov but outside the original Jewish Quarter.)

-From prosperity to slaughter
+From prosperity to slaughter.

 The nation of Czechoslovakia came into existence in 1918 at the end of World War I and its foundation received strong support from Jewish organizations.
 The interwar period not only saw Jews contributing across the economy – particularly in the textile, clothing, shoe, and food industries – but also in the government.
-Members of Židovská Strana (Jewish Party) gaining two parliamentary seats in the elections of 1929 and 1935 and four Jews held ministerial positions within the government during those years.
+Members of Židovská Strana (Jewish Party) gained two parliamentary seats in the elections of 1929 and 1935 and four Jews held ministerial positions within the government during those years.

 Then came the Munich Agreement in 1938 and the German annexation and establishment of the Protectorate of Bohemia and Moravia in March 1939.
 In late 1941 the Nazis established the Terezín ghetto (Theresienstadt) that became a concentration camp for Jews in the Protectorate and for some elderly and prominent Jews from Austria and Germany as well.
 From that time through March 1945 more than 45,000 Jews were deported from Prague – mainly to Terezín but also to other concentration and extermination camps.
 It’s estimated that more than 40,000 of them died.
 In total, more than 80,000 Czechoslovak Jews died in the Holocaust.